23004205/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### RESULT:
-Thus the Distance between of two points are sucessfully executed
+Thus the Distance between of two points are sucessfully executed.